 Training sessions for CMSD staff to obtain their Adult CPR with AED certification were hosted by the Athletics and Student Activities Office.
 This certification is needed for our coaches to obtain their Pupil Activity Permit.
-These trainings were held on Tuesday, June 15th and Thursday June 17th, 2021 and due to COVID restrictions, each class was limited to twelve (12) participants.
+These trainings were held on Tuesday, June 21st and Wednesday, June 22nd, 2022 and each class was open to twenty (20) participants.
 The First Aid session was held virtually and was conducted by multiple members of the Cleveland Clinic medical staff on multiple dates throughout the summer.